PeterChou1/GSOC2024ClangDoc/Readme.md

 ## Proposal 1: Improve HTML generation

 Currently clang-docs html generation is quite lacking when compared to the alternatives tools.
-To that end there are several steps I think there are several steps we can take to incrementally improve the html output of the tool
+To that end there are several steps I think there are several improvements we can take to incrementally improve the html output of the tool

-### Step 0: Add support /param in HTML output
+1. Add support /param in HTML output

     The markdown output for clang-doc supports /param but not in the html output

-### Step 1: Add namespace navigation
+2. Add namespace navigation

     hdoc and doxygen both support namespace navigation, at the top of the page I think this would improved the navigability of the output html.

-### Step 2: Add search support
+3. Add search support

     Doxygen supports search but it doesn't work out of the box.
 As a result the LLVM auto generated docs does not have a search bar I think this could be one of the advantages for encouraging the switch to clang-docs.
 Hdoc has a nice search functionality so it we have a nice reference implementation to consult when implementing this feature

-### Step 3: Remove private members from documentation
+4. Remove private members from documentation

     I think unless explicitly specified by the programmer that private functions should be excluded in the outputed documentation.
 This is a problem with markdown output as well

-### Step 3: Refactor css code to make the generated output look nicer
+5. Refactor css code to make the generated output look nicer

     I think the current css output right now is barely servicable it can be significantly improved to look easier on the eyes.
 This might be something would require the input of the mentor and community to make look better.

     I have experience working with figma mockups I could present a few mockups for further feedback.

 ## Proposal 2: Add markdown support in comments